Benoitrenou/Project_07-Resolve_problems_using_Python_algorithms/README.md

     $ python optimized.py

 Follow the instructions and choose one of the dasatets integrated into the repository by entering 1 or 2 into the terminal

+# III.
+Results description and analysis

+You can access to the presentation and analysis of results in the file soutenance_projet_07.pdf (French)